 They say. “ I love you.”

 They mean.
-They are just using the word love to control you, and they don’t really love you.
+They are just using the word love to control you, and they don’t really love you, not in the way you do them.
 They love that you make your life about them.
 They love how you solve their issues, relieve their pain, fix their problems, they love how you take time for them and not yourself, give them your attention, how you make their happiness your responsibility, they love how you need them to love you.
 They love how they can make you feel unworthy and insignificant to try harder to please them.
 When they say I love you, they mean, I love how you live by and respect their rules, and they love what you do to please them or what you provide them.
-They do not love you for you, for who you are as a person, it’s all about what you do for them.
+They do not love you for you, for who you are as a person.
+It’s all about what you do for them.

 Remember those who love you would not continue to hurt you and let you down when you love someone you don’t want to cause or see them in pain, only allow those to treat you in the same way you treat others, love yourself for who you are, own your insecurities we all have them.
 They are nothing to be ashamed of when we acknowledge ourselves for who we are.
 Others can not use our insecurities against us.

-Remember It is about you, it’s about others too, if your not happy about something you have every right to change it.
-It’s your life; you don’t need to hurt people by walking away from those who hurt you, you’ve most likely tried all you can to help them, and have been left a shell of your former self, now is the time to take care of yourself before you take care of others, this is not to hurt others, this is to be at your best for those who deserve you.
-Good people do exist, those who continue to treat you with disrespect don’t deserve your time and attention, so respect them for who they are and will the other way to them.
+Remember It is about you.
+It’s about others too.
+If you are not happy about something, you have every right to change it.
+It’s your life; you don’t need to hurt people by walking away from those who hurt you.
+You’ve most likely tried all you can to help them and have been left a shell of your former self.
+Now is the time to take care of yourself before you take care of others.
+This is not to hurt others.
+This is to be at your best for those who deserve you.
+Good people do exist.
+Those who continue to treat you with disrespect don’t deserve your time and attention, so respect them for who they are and will the other way to them.

 Remember, your instincts are telling you the truth; you will have trust issues around those who have lying issues.